Catholic Relief Services-JWBG

 Women, people with disabilities, and other underrepresented populations are encouraged to apply and to seek CRS support on the application process where additional accommodation is required.

 Interested candidates with relevant education and work experience are invited to complete an application which addresses the positions requirements.
 In order to be considered for the position, candidates must submit both a CV and a cover letter, in English.
 Applications which fail to meet these requirements will not be considered.
-Applications must be submitted online at jobs.crsjwbg.org.
-This posting will remain open until filled, however, submission by Monday, September 7, 2020 is strongly advised.
+Applications must be submitted online at http://jobs.crsjwbg.org.
+The position will remain open until filled; however, submission of application before Thursday, 21 July 2022 is advised.